 Biosketch

 Dr. Peter Phalen is a faculty member in the Division of Psychiatric Services Research at the University of Maryland.
-His work is focused on improving community mental health, both by developing compassionate, effective clinical services and by addressing critical public health challenges like gun violence and stigma.
+His work is focused on improving community mental health, both by developing effective clinical services and by addressing critical public mental health challenges like gun violence and stigma.
+Methodologically, he is especially passionate about research that combines lived experience with reliable and reproducible statistical methods to better understand clinical issues.

-Dr. Phalen is especially passionate about research that centers lived experience and uses reliable and reproducible methods, including Bayesian data analysis, to better understand clinical issues.
-He currently leads an NIMH-funded Randomized Controlled Trial of Dialectical Behavior Therapy (DBT) for people experiencing psychosis and at high risk for suicide, and also collaborates on research to improve early psychosis care, to provide trauma care to victims of gun violence, and to prevent suicide, homicide, and opioid-related harm.
+Dr. Phalen currently leads an NIMH-funded Randomized Controlled Trial of Dialectical Behavior Therapy (DBT) for people experiencing psychosis and at high risk for suicide, and also collaborates on research to provide trauma care to victims of gun violence, improve early psychosis care, and to prevent suicide, homicide, and opioid-related harm.

 Research/Clinical Keywords